Passion + Planning = Profit

 - Quality - Sourcing quality plant genetics and strains is the most overlooked and potentially ruinous part of initial operations.
 Growing techniques are also vitally important to the quality of cannabis plants.
 Cultivators must pay attention to each individual strain and plant, making adjustments to nutrients and environmental conditions in order for them to thrive.

 - Staff - An experienced Director of Cultivation is an owner’s best investment, especially if you’re new to cannabis growing.
 Running a successful commercial cultivation operation requires planning ahead and addressing challenges before they become insurmountable problems, which means you need cannabis experience and expertise on your team.
+Read more about how to build a cultivation team that stands the test of time.

 The success or failure of a commercial cannabis cultivation is often determined before plants are ever put into soil.
 Canna Advisors will help you make the best decisions and design operating plans for your optimal productivity, quality, and efficiency.
 Take advantage of our expertise, tools, and proven processes to ensure your cultivation investment pays off for years to come.